 1. beach travel essentials – swimwear, clothes, sunscreen lotion, flip-flops, etc.

-*life vests are provided by the tourism.
+*life vests are provided by the boatmen assigned by the tourism office.

 2. tent with blanket and pillows (optional: hammock)